davs3275/sbs/med/collier.md

 ---
-4.36 Accustom yourself to consider that whatever is produced, is produced by alteration ; that nature loves nothing so much as changing existing things, and producing new ones like them.
+4.36 Accustom yourself to consider that whatever is produced, is produced by alteration; that nature loves nothing so much as changing existing things, and producing new ones like them.
 For that which exists at present is, as it were, the seed of what shall